supechicken/crdyboot/README.md

 * The `xtask` package contains a host executable that provides the various `xtask` commands shown below.
 It's like a fancy Makefile for running various dev and test operations.
-* The `enroller` subdirectory contains a small UEFI application that enrolls a test key in the `PK`, `KEK`, and `db` variables.
-This is used to set up the test VM, and can also be used on real hardware (see the "Testing on real hardware" section).
+* The `tools` subdirectory contains a couple packages used for testing.

 ## Dependencies